mark-watson/loving-common-lisp/src/README.md

 ## Making libraries (as defined in sub-directories of this directory) libraries that can be installed using Quicklisp

+For sub-directories that contains a project.lisp file and a *.asd file, then they can be quickloaded with Quicklisp if you modify a configuration file:

 I set the root for my quicklisp libraries in the file:

         ~/.config/common-lisp/source-registry.conf.d/projects.conf